progys/server-pinger/README.md

 Why I created it ?
 ------------------
-I created this page for my friend - he wanted to have very simple page to see if its servers are alive.
+I created this page for my friend.
+He wanted to have very simple page to check if his servers are alive.
 For me it was an opportunity to have some real hands-on experience with AngularJS.